GSAPP-CDP/Smorgasbord/src/content/modules/11-interactive-web/112-html-and-css.md

 1. [Introduction to the CSS basic box model](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Box_Model/Introduction_to_the_CSS_box_model), MDN Documentation
 2. [The CSS Box Model](https://css-tricks.com/the-css-box-model/), CSS Tricks

 For this exercise, we want the browser to account for any border and padding in the values we specify for an element's width and height.
-In the `style.css` file copy and paste the following code snippet:
+In the `style.css` file copy and paste the following code snippet for [universal selector property](https://developer.mozilla.org/en-US/docs/Web/CSS/Universal_selectors):

 ```css
 style.css